I Hate My Dad—Trouble at Home

 - Get to know each other.

-- Tell them about your childhood, share jokes and fun stories.
+- Tell them about your childhood, and share jokes and fun stories.

 - Smile.
 Laugh.
 Play.